Our offices are closed, but we remain committed to helping Ontarians and continue to receive and work on complaints.

 We're proud to be an office of dedicated, hard-working professionals who are motivated by social justice and procedural fairness within the public sector.

-The Ombudsman is an independent, impartial office of the Legislature that resolves and investigates public complaints about Ontario government organizations and municipalities, universities and school boards.
-The Ombudsman recommends solutions to individual and systemic administrative problems, and promotes fairness, accountability and transparency in the public sector.
+The Ombudsman is an independent, impartial office of the Legislature that resolves and investigates complaints about Ontario government organizations, broader public sector bodies, including municipalities, universities and school boards, child protection services, and compliance with the French Language Services Act (FLSA).
+The Ombudsman recommends solutions to individual and systemic administrative problems, and promotes fairness, accountability and transparency in the public sector as well as respect for French language service rights and the rights of children and youth.

 Can think innovatively within a structured framework, respecting existing processes and procedures